JacobThompson/Puppet-Scraper/README.md

 NOTE: This is a very preliminary prototype that is in alpha.
 Not currently working.

 STATUS: This project has a dependency on deno-puppeteer.
-This depedency is no longer functioning.
+This dependency is no being maintained.
 This project is being ported to node.js